-Olaf Hartig\, Gregory Todd Williams, Michael Schmidt, Ora Lassila, Carlos Manuel Lopez Enriquez, and Bryan Thompson
+Olaf Hartig^{1,2}, Gregory Todd Williams1, Michael Schmidt1, Ora Lassila1, Carlos Manuel Lopez Enriquez1, and Bryan Thompson1

-Amazon Neptune Team, Amazon Web Services, Seattle, WA, USA Linköping University, Linköping, Sweden
+1 Amazon Neptune Team, Amazon Web Services, Seattle, WA, USA 2 Linköping University, Linköping, Sweden

 Abstract.
 We present an approach to represent composite values (lists and maps, in particular) as literals in RDF data, and to extend SPARQL with features related to such literals.
 These extensions include an aggregation function to produce these composite values, functions to operate on these composite values in expressions, and a new operator to unfold such composite values into their individual components.
-With a poster in the conference we aim to introduce our proposal to the community.
+As resources related to the approach, we provide two complete open source implementations, a formal specification, and a comprehensive test suite.